Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineSetUpVCam.md

 To add a passive CmCamera:

 1. In the Unity menu, choose __GameObject > Cinemachine > CmCamera__. <br/>Unity adds a new GameObject with a CmCamera component.
 If necessary, Unity also adds a [Cinemachine Brain](CinemachineBrainProperties.md) component to the Unity camera GameObject for you.
-2. The CmCamera is created by default to match the scene view camera.
+2. The CmCamera is created by default to match the Scene view camera.
 You can set the CmCamera's transform and lens properties as you like.